Letter from the Chair

 Finally, I hope to continue the tradition of the northeast states working collaboratively, sharing ideas and staff working together towards a healthy, sustainable future.
 Cooperative Extension across the nation has renewed its commitment to working together as a system and the Northeast region is posed to lead impactful programming for all the people we serve.

-Photo courtesy of the University of Rhode Island.
+Photo courtesy of the University of Vermont

 Sincerely,

-Associate Dean, Extension and Agricultural Programs; Associate Director of Cooperative Extension
+Associate Dean and Director of UVM Extension

 Biography